Wallumbilla, Queensland: Education

 Wallumbilla State School is a government primary and secondary (Kindergarten to Year 10) school for boys and girls at 22 High Street.
 In 2016, the school had an enrolment of 106 students with 15 teachers (12 full-time equivalent) and 10 non-teaching staff (7 full-time equivalent).
 In 2018, the school had an enrolment of 126 students with 16 teachers (12 full-time equivalent) and 13 non-teaching staff (8 full-time equivalent).

-Most of these students hail from properties surrounding town, as well as the high school students who attended primary school in the neighbouring towns of Jackson and Yuleba.

 The nearest schools offering Years 11 and 12 of secondary education are Roma State College and St. John's College in Roma (40 kilometres west) and Miles State High School in Miles (90 kilometres east).

 Facilities

 Wallumbilla Police Station is on the corner of Flinders Street and High Street.

 Wallumbilla Rural Fire Station and SES Facility is a combined emergency service centre at 1-3 Russell Street.